datamade/pdf-textextract/README.md

 }
 ```

-The filename of the output files are based on hash of the original PDF filename.
+The names of the output files are based on hash of the original PDF filename.
 We do this because Make is a bit sensitive to forms of filenames and this just avoids a lot of complexity.